 You may be surprised at how one can transition a mass-produced, industrial-looking dorm room into a warm and inviting room or suite.
 And there is plenty of help out there to spur ideas and help you organize.
 Organization is the primary concern, because after all if your kids are like mine, they will feel the need to take almost all their stuff from home to settle them in as though there are no laundry facilities or stores nearby.

 Some dorms allow for the beds to be turned into bunk style.
 This makes for more living space in the room.
 If not, purchasing bed risers can create useful space under the bed for things like plastic drawers or a mini-fridge.
 Check to see if the dorm provides one.
+Recently we came across Dorm Room Bed Skirt Panels which are long and can cover all the junk that ends up getting stored below the bed.
 There are fun ottomans that provide both storage and extra seating space for when their friends come to hang out.
 Some dorms provide a hutch over the desk, but if not, they can easily be bought.
-They will need a place for their books, printer, a desk lamp, and possibly a microwave or coffee maker.
+They will need a place for their books, a printer, a desk lamp, and possibly a microwave or coffee maker.
 There are clever little shelves that attach to the side of the bed that are rather useful to hold their phone, glasses, drinks, etc.

 Clever and Chic